rtous/fo/docs/input_output_formatting.md

 ### WIDTH

-Will display a minimum of WIDTH characters in total (including the decimal part and also the sign if there is one).
+Minimum number of CHARACTERS to be shown in total (including the decimal part and also the sign if there is one).
 By default right justified and using white spaces instead of zeros at the left.
 By default no sign if positive.

 Examples: